lc0des/ln-node/README.md

 * wallet creation at runtime
 * wire RTL with ln-node
 * random password rtl

-## Todo

 * wire Thunderhub with ln-node
 * random password thunderhub
+* add BOS

+## Todo

+* add Rebalance-LND
+* add charge-lnd
+* add suez
 * add flag for password on screen output only
 * configuration for tor only (no clearnet)
 * service hardening